walisc/WPooW/docs/CustomElements-UsingJavascript.md

 title: Using Javascript (and CSS)
 ---
 Sometimes you need to create elements that use javascript.
-Such is the case if you are using some compound/interactive UI.
-When you element uses javascript you need to use the `EnqueueElementBaseScript` and the `EnqueueElementScript` methods.
+Such is the case if you are using some compound/interactive UI element.
+When your element uses javascript you need to use the `EnqueueElementBaseScript` and the `EnqueueElementScript` methods to enqueue the appropriate scripts.

-The `EnqueueElementBaseScript` method is used to enqueue scripts that will be used by all instance of your element type (more like a shared library). **Note:-** This method should only be used in the `BaseScriptsToLoad` method, which you will have to overwrite.
+The `EnqueueElementBaseScript` method is used to enqueue scripts that will be used by all instance of your element type (more like a shared library). **Note:-** This method should only be used in the `BaseScriptsToLoad` method, which you will have to overwrite from the BaseElements class.
 If you don't you will get a `doing_it_wrong` WordPress error.
 And example of this is below:-

  ```php